avisikta17pal/global-energy-trends/README.md

 - Push this repository to GitHub
 - On Streamlit Cloud, create a new app pointing to `app.py`
 - Set Python version to 3.10+ and provide `requirements.txt`
+- No system packages are required.
+All maps use Plotly choropleth.
 - No secrets are required

 ### Hugging Face Spaces